meetjestad/mjs_pcb/README.md

 License
 -------
 The original MJS sensor board is designed by Harmen Zijp, together with Matthijs Kooijman.
+The MJS2020 board is partly based on the original board and is designed by [KITT Engineering](https://www.kitt.nl/en/), together with Harmen Zijp and Matthijs Kooijman.

-The design for this board is open hardware and licensed under the the CERN-OHL-W v2 license.
+The design for both boards is open hardware and licensed under the the CERN-OHL-W v2 license.
 Any designs derived from or containing parts of this design must be similarly licensed.
 See the LICENSE file for the full license text.